 - Weather integration for conflict-free routes

-NATS (National Air Traffic Services) has been a pioneer in AI ATC.
-Their implementations include:
+NATS (National Air Traffic Services) at Heathrow has been a pioneer in AI ATC.
+That’s what makes their implementations endearing to us ATC watchers—they’ve actually put this stuff into production.
+Their results include:

 Machine Learning for Traffic Flow